Business Technology Management, B.S.

 Curriculum Overview

-Business analytics skills available in SLU's business technology management major include data visualization, predictive analytics, and the use of machine learning algorithms.
+Business analytics skills developed in SLU's business technology management major include data visualization, predictive analytics, and the use of machine learning algorithms.
 In addition, students get hands-on experience in managing enterprise systems using SAP software.

 Students also learn skills in data governance, design thinking and cloud computing.
 Business technology management courses require extensive hands-on projects, teamwork and the use of high-end computer technology.
 A required practicum working with a corporate client is a highlight experience of the program.